nouhoum/ansible-ec2-play/README.md

 # Ansible EC2 Play Framework
-This is a set of Ansible scripts to deploy Play 2.2+ web applications and Postgres database in EC2 instances.
+This is a set of Ansible scripts to deploy Play 2.2+ web applications in EC2 instances.
 The EC2 instances for Play should be 'small' or larger; 'micro' instances won't be able to compile the Play app.
 Play applications are run as a system service.
 This project uses EC2 instance IDs to reference EC2 instances, because their IP addresses and DNS names change on every restart unless you have provisioned permanent IP addresses.

+An Ansible script is provided to setup a Postgres database in an EC2 instance.
+Support for AWS RDS Postgres is also provided via the `bin/rds*` commands.

 **WARNING: USE AT YOUR OWN RISK.
 NO WARRANTY, EXPRESS OR IMPLIED IS PROVIDED.**